Meet Georgian College’s President and CEO

 The Georgian College Board of Governors consists of 12 members, together with the President and CEO of the college, one student, one faculty members, one support staff member and one administrative staff member.
-Effective October 1, 2010, one-third of its membership will be appointed through the Public Sector Appointment process and two-thirds will be appointed directly by the Georgian College Board of Governors.
+One-third of its membership is appointed through the Public Sector Appointment process and two-thirds is appointed directly by the Georgian College Board of Governors.

 The Board of Governors is a corporation.
 In a legal sense, it is the college.
 The Board is a Schedule III Agency of the Government of Ontario and is accountable through the Minister of Advanced Education and Skills Development to the people of Ontario.